dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 Virtual memory can be imagined as how the program views memory, as opposed to physical memory which is how the rest of the hardware sees memory.

-Now that we have a layer between how a program views memory, we can do some interesting things:
+Now that we have a layer between how a program views memory and how memory is actually laid out, we can do some interesting things:

 - Making all of physical memory available as virtual memory somewhere is a common use.
 You'll need this to be able to modify page tables.
 The common ways are to create an identity map, or to create an identity map but shift it into the higher half (so the lower half is free for userspace later on).
 - Place things in memory at near-impossible addresses.
 Higher half kernels are commonly placed at -2GB as this allows for certain compiler optimizations.
 On a 64-bit machine -2GB is `0xFFFF'FFFF'8000'0000`.
 Placing the kernel at that address without virtual memory would require an insane amount of physical memory to be present.
 This can also be extended to do things like place MMIO at more convinient locations.